Maven Meter: Altira Macau Casino & Hotel

 ALTIRA MACAU HOTEL

-Altira is probably the best hotel in Macau that you’ve never heard about, familiar only to high rollers and VIPs who routinely took the place over back in the glory days of Macau gaming.
+Altira is probably the best hotel in Macau that you’ve never heard about, familiar only to high rollers and VIPs who routinely took the place over back in the glory years of 2008 to 2014 .
 It used to be impossible to get a room there during weekends, while weekday rates were so out of whack that they cost about as much as the Wynn or MGM.
 With all due respect to Altira, it’s always been a nice hotel, but not that nice….

 Which brings us to the present day.
 The whales have all set sail for other destinations, leaving Altira a ghost town most of the time.
 Put it on the Cotai Strip and I’m sure it could do a great business, but it’s really hurt by its odd location in Taipa, especially for first time visitors or those unfamiliar with bus routes and the most efficient ways to get around.

-At the same time however, those who don’t mind living in Taipa will be rewarded by one of Macau’s most luxurious and cost-effective properties.
+At the same time however, those who don’t mind living in Taipa will be rewarded by one of Macau’s most luxurious and cost-effective properties, at least on weekdays.

-Rates are in Macau Mops inclusive of all tax and service charges.
+Rates below are in Macau Mops inclusive of all tax and service charges.

 Altira Macau Hotel Room

 I stayed for one night in a Waterfront King room on October 18, 2017.
-It ran $1299 Mops at the time, very similar to the current price.
+It ran $1299 Mops at the time, a little cheaper than the current price.
 Check in was unbearably slow even though there was no line and I was the only one there.
 Why it took her so long to get my passport sorted and the room prepared was totally beyond me.

 I tried asking for a free upgrade, a tactic my friend who works at the Harbourview Hotel front desk at Fisherman’s Wharf told me about.
 She said they hand them out all the time, almost like it was standard practice, so keep that in mind if you ever stay there.